top of page

 Get Creative

-An item made from cardboard and string
+An item made from recycled materials.

 The age of the entrant must be clearly shown on the exhibit.

-Prize : The best in show for each age group
+Certificate and medal for the best in show for each age group

 Fancy Dress Parade